NativeScript/docs-v8/webpack.md

 ## Flags & their usage

+### CLI flags

+When running a NativeScript app the following flags have an effect on the webpack config:

+- `--no-hmr` - disable HMR (enabled by default)

 ### env flags

 - `--env.verbose` - prints verbose logs and the internal config before building